DAVID J. WILLIS ATTORNEY

 A right of first refusal ("ROFR") is a preemptive right to purchase specific real property at some future time upon certain defined terms and conditions.
 ROFR’s do not specify a price.
 Circumstances vary, and therefore the language of a ROFR clause will vary as well.
-For example, a ROFR may be triggered by an offer received by the owner from a third party; in such a case, the owner is obligated to first offer the subject property for sale to the holder of the ROFR ("Holder") at the same price and upon the same terms.
+For example, a ROFR may be triggered by an offer received by the owner from a third party; in such a case, the owner is obligated to first offer the property for sale to the holder of the ROFR at the same price and upon the same terms.
 Another scenario may occur if the owner makes the decision to sell the property but does not yet have a buyer; the ROFR may obligate him to offer the property first to the holder of the ROFR.
 The principal benefit to a ROFR is that it is not an executory contract, even when combined with a lease.

-Certain characteristics are shared by ROFR´s and options.
+Certain characteristics are shared by ROFR’s and options.
 Both are exercisable in the future.
 The validity of both can be limited to certain time periods or terms, i.e., either may expire before it is exercised.
 They can occur in both residential and commercial situations.
-Also both ROFR´s and options grantor the Holder the power but not the obligation to act.
-There is generally no breach or liability for damages if the Holder chooses to do nothing.
+Also both ROFR’s and options grantor the holder the power but not the obligation to act.
+There is generally no breach or liability for damages if the holder of an option chooses to do nothing.

-However, a ROFR differs from an option in that it is conditional, not fixed, and generally does not specify a dollar price.
-An option to purchase, on the other hand, is a unilateral contract which gives the Holder the right to compel sale of the property at certain price within a certain option term.
-A recent case further describes the relationship between a ROFR and an option as follows: When an owner gives notice of intent to sell, the ROFR matures or "ripens" into an enforceable option.
-The terms of the option consist of the provisions granting the option along with the terms and conditions of the third-party offer presented to the Holder.
-Once the owner has given the Holder notice of his intent to sell on the terms contained in the third-party offer, the terms of the option cannot be changed for as long as the option is binding on the owner.
+However, a ROFR differs from an option in that it is conditional, not fixed, and does not specify a dollar price.
+An option to purchase, on the other hand, is a unilateral contract which gives the holder the right to compel sale of the property at certain price within a certain option term.
+When an owner gives notice of intent to sell, the ROFR matures or "ripens" and becomes enforceable.
+The terms of the option consist of the contractual provisions granting the option along with the terms and conditions of any third-party offer.
+Once the property owner has given the holder notice of his intent to sell, the terms of the option cannot be changed for as long as the option is binding on the owner.
 City of Brownsville v.
-Golden Spread Electric Cooperative, Inc., 192 W.W.3d 876 (Tex.App.- Dallas 2006, pet.
-Denied).
+Golden Spread Electric Cooperative, Inc., 192 W.W.3d 876 (Tex.App.– Dallas 2006, pet. denied).